 Whether you have been newly diagnosed or practically have a PhD in the subject, there is always information and inspiration to be gleaned.

 Becoming a member of the BC Lupus Society allows for government funding, a charitable tax receipt, and the perk of receiving the quarterly Lupus Lighthouse newsletter.
-Head on over and become a member so you can receive the articles that I will now be writing! bclupus.org
+Head on over and become a member! bclupus.org

 Did you miss this event?
 Stay ‘in the lupe’ on my events page.
 The big ones to look out for are the Lupus Gala in the spring, Walk for Lupus in the summer, and Lupus Symposium in the late fall.
 I would LOVE to have you join me at the next one!